Groovy syntax

 Term Description

-Dataflow programming dataflow programming is a programming paradigm that models a program as a directed graph of the data flowing between operation
+Dataflow programming Dataflow programming is a programming paradigm that models a program as a directed graph of the data flowing between operations.

 Tuple An ordered, immutable list of elements.
 A tuple can be seen as an ordered collection of objects of different types.
 These objects do not necessarily relate to each other in any way, but collectively they will have some meaning.